AeroAstroid/TWOW-Season-Simulator/README.md

 * **`SCORE_RENORMALIZATION`:** the strength of the score renormalization. _It is highly recommended to not change this value unless you know what you're doing;_
 * **`THRESHOLD_POINTS`:** a list of contestant counts for which the program will output contestant odds (e.g. Top 5000, Top 1000, Top 500, etc).

-The sample file in the repo contains values applicable to EWOW.
+The sample file in the repo contains values applicable to EWOW's game state as of EWOW 6B.

 ### Program Data